anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

   validated
 - Failures should provide additional content to inform the user where or how the requirement was violated (e.g. which file or resource violated the requirement).
-Put another way, don't require the user to read the test to understand what went wrong
+Put another way, do not require the user to read the test to understand what went wrong
 - Testing tools should support selection of tests based on category or profile.